ThejeshRavi/mern_netflix_clone/README.md

 ---

-This Project demonstrates skills in full-stack development, API design, Postman testing, and modern frontend/backend integration.
+This project demonstrates skills in full-stack development, API design, Postman testing, and modern frontend/backend integration.
 It showcases how to build a responsive, production-ready web application with authentication, protected routes, search functionality, and API testing.